library(tidyverse)

 portfolios mutate(sorting_date = case_when(

-month(month) <= 6 ~ ymd(str_c(year(month) - 1, "0701")),
+month(date) <= 6 ~ ymd(str_c(year(date) - 1, "0701")),

-month(month) >= 7 ~ ymd(str_c(year(month), "0701"))
+month(date) >= 7 ~ ymd(str_c(year(date), "0701"))

 |>

 Equipped with the return data and the assigned portfolios, we can now compute the value-weighted average return for each of the six portfolios.
-Then, we form the Fama and French factors.
+Then, we form the Fama-French factors.
 For the size factor (i.e., SMB), we go long in the three small portfolios and short the three large portfolios by taking an average across either group.
 For the value factor (i.e., HML), we go long in the two high book-to-market portfolios and short the two low book-to-market portfolios, again weighting them equally.

 <- portfolios |>

-factors_replicated group_by(portfolio_size, portfolio_bm, month) |>
+factors_replicated group_by(portfolio_size, portfolio_bm, date) |>

 summarize(